immense/Remotely/README.md

 ## Hosting a Server (Ubuntu)
 * Ubuntu 18.04 and 19.04 have been tested.
 The Linux server package might work with other distros after some alterations to the setup script.
+* Build the Remotely server and clients using the above steps with RuntimeIdentifier "linux-x64".
+* Copy the files to /var/www/remotely (or other location where they will be served).
+* Run Remotely_Server_Setup.sh (with sudo), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Remotely_Server_Install.sh).
-* The script is designed to install Remotely and Nginx on the same server.
+	* The script is designed to install Remotely and Nginx on the same server, running Ubuntu 18.04 or 19.04.
 You'll need to manually set up other configurations.
     * A helpful user supplied an example Apache configuration, which can be found in the Utilities folder.
-* Run Remotely_Server_Setup.sh (with sudo), which is in the [Utilities folder in source control](https://raw.githubusercontent.com/Jay-Rad/Remotely/master/Utilities/Remotely_Server_Install.sh).
-    * "App root" will be the directory in which the Remotely server files are placed (typically /var/www/remotely).
+    * The script will prompt for the "App root" location, which is the above directory where the server files are located.
-	* This script is only for Ubuntu 18.04 and 19.04.
 	* The script installs the .NET Core runtime, as well as other dependencies.
 	* Certbot is used in this script and will install an SSL certificate for your site.
 Your server needs to have a public domain name that is accessible from the internet for this to work.
 		* More information: https://letsencrypt.org/, https://certbot.eff.org/